 - column headers

-- break group headers
+- · break group headers

-- break group totals
+- · break group totals

 The context menus popped up corresponding to these hot spots are Column Header Context Menu, Group Header Context Menu, and Group Total Context Menu.
+The Blox Sampler for Relational Reporting provides a "Simplest Interactive Report" example using a canned data that lets you easily run a report and experiment with the interactive Report Editor User Interface.
+See Blox Sampler - Relational Reporting under the Assembly tab under the DB2 Alphablox Home Page.

 These menus provide the users with dynamic report editing functionality such as sorting, adding break groups, hide/show columns, specifying break group aggregation type, and edit column names and break group totals text.
 The Style... menu option brings up the Report Style dialog box that allows the users to set text font face, size, style, color, and alignment for various elements in the report.
 All these context menus and the Report Style dialog box are implemented in DHTML.
-You can easily customize the appearances of these menus and dialog box by editing or supplying your own stylesheet that specifies the style for each of the style class defined.
+You can easily customize the appearances of these menus and dialog box by editing or supplying your own style sheet that specifies the style for each of the style class defined.